Donald Manelli, CEO and Founder, Care Harbor

 John is a production executive dedicated to using media for social engagement and inspiration.
 Many of the 25 television movies he has developed and produced have earned creative and humanitarian awards including multiple Emmys, the Golden Globe and Christopher Awards, and the Humanitas Prize.
 His recent series include “Hiring America”, helping vets transition to civilian careers, and “The Best Medicine”, a video comedy series for Children’s Miracle Network Hospitals.
 John has lectured in media studies at UCLA School of Business, UC Irvine School of Law, and Claremont McKenna College, his alma mater, where he also served as Chairman of the Gould Center for the Humanities.
 He has served as a Team Leader at all of the Care Harbor free clinics.

 Susan Solomon, JD, MA

 Executive Director, Chicago Sinai Congregation.
-Susan is a licensed attorney and has held senior management positions in several legal and ﬁnancial organizations.
+Susan is a licensed attorney and has held senior management positions in leading legal and ﬁnancial organizations.
 She is responsible for all aspects of the Temple’s operation, from ﬁscal management to staff supervision and support, from community relations to the logistical planning and implementation of the many community services the Temple provides.
-She has helped organize and manage outreach and social action programs including “Blessings in a Backpack” a program that sends weekend food packages home with underprivileged elementary school students, and “Renew Orleans”, a volunteer program working with local New Orleans residents to repair and renew housing.
+She has helped organize and manage outreach and social action programs that include feeding the homeless, immigration reform and repair of communities damaged by natural disasters.
 Susan has served as a volunteer at many Care Harbor events.
-She is a graduate of Loyola University and Loyola Law School in Chicago.
+She is a graduate of Loyola University Law School in Chicago